silvershop/silvershop-core/docs/en/03_How_It_Works/Shopping_Cart.md

 ### Modify via URL

 There are a number of urls that can be called to make modifications to the cart.
-There is a common controller 'ShoppingCart', which uses the default url 'mysite/shoppingcart'.
+These are served by the cart page controller (`SilverShop\Page\CartPageController`) under your cart page URL — typically `mysite/cart` when the page uses the `cart` URL segment.

-Add product with ID '19' to the cart:
+Add product (class + ID in the URL — class name is sanitised, e.g. `SilverShop-Page-Product`):

-	example.com/shoppingcart/additem/19
+	example.com/cart/add/SilverShop-Page-Product/19

-Remove one of product with ID '19'
+Remove one:

-	example.com/shoppingcart/removeitem/19
+	example.com/cart/remove/SilverShop-Page-Product/19

-Remove all of product with ID '19'
+Remove all:

-	example.com/shoppingcart/removeallitem/19
+	example.com/cart/removeall/SilverShop-Page-Product/19

-Set quantity of product with ID '19' to 5
+Set quantity to 5:

-	example.com/shoppingcart/setquantityitem/19/?quantity=5
+	example.com/cart/setquantity/SilverShop-Page-Product/19?quantity=5

 ### Modify via form